Direct to consumer brands are taking over the world.

 Beklina was the first-ever online eco-boutique, offering a unique twist on fashion with its artistic collections.
 Due to their individualistic and natural appeal, Beklina caters to a niche audience of independent women.

 Plus, the team also welcomes visitors to their studio in California, and when customers make a purchase, Beklina offers a gift-wrapping service.
-Both of these personal touches are ideal ways DTC brands can build and maintain loyal customer relationships.
+Both of these personal touches are ideal ways that direct to consumer brands can build and maintain loyal customer relationships.

 First Rite is a prime example of an up-and-coming brand that started off as one individual’s vision.
-Nikki Garcia launched her business from her California studio, promoting her own collections—something she still does today.
+Nikki Garcia launched her business from her California studio, promoting her own collections — something she still does today.
 This gives First Rite a personality that’s true to the designer herself.
-Straight from the artist to the customer, this DTC brand undeniably illustrates the power of personal branding.
+Straight from the artist to the customer, this direct to consumer brand undeniably illustrates the power of personal branding.

 Pink Peony Kids